AtomicReact/AtomicReact/docs/getStarted.md

 myHotReload.addToWatch(require('path').join(__dirname, 'index.html'));
 ```

-By default, HotReload watch all changes on `AtomicDir` and refresh all pages using the AtomicReact if anyone change happens to help in development time.
+By default, HotReload watch all changes on `AtomicDir` and so refresh all pages using the AtomicReact.
-You can watch other files even folders using `HotReload.addToWatch(somePath)`.
+You can watch other files even folders using [`HotReload.addToWatch() function`](HotReloadClass?id=watching-custom-files-and-dirs).

 *Notes:*
   * Checkout the [`HotReload class`](HotReloadClass)